 This is one of the earliest characteristics of the Google algorithm.
 Remember, search engine web crawlers make a map of the internet, including the interlinking of sites.
 In the early Google algorithm, a link from one domain to another domain counted as a “vote” for the authority of the target domain.
 The linking domain must obviously think highly of the target domain — why else would they link to them?

 There’s more to backlinking than just having the links, though.
-Links have “anchor text” — traditionally the blue underlined text.
+Links have keyword optimized “anchor text” — traditionally the blue underlined text.
 It will help your SEO if the anchor text contains keywords you want to rank for.

 In short, off-page SEO relates to a series of signals Google gets about the overall digital presence of your company.
 These signals help Google, particularly when ranking your pages and articles at the top of search results above all other competitors.